 If you notice any of them, get your dog to the vet straight away.

 Antifreeze is toxic for dogs for the same reasons it’s toxic for humans.
 The problem is, we generally know not to ingest it!
-Plus, antifreeze smells very sweet, so it can be almost irresistible to your pooch.
+Plus, antifreeze smells very sweet so that it can be almost irresistible to your pooch.
 If your dog ingests antifreeze, you may notice:

 - Staggering on their feet